synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 ## Clone GitHub Repository

-The [srm-k8s GitHub repository](https://github.com/synopsys-sig/srm-k8s) repository contains what you need to start your Software Risk Manager K8s deployment.
+The [srm-k8s GitHub repository](https://github.com/synopsys-sig/srm-k8s) repository contains what you need to start your Software Risk Manager Kubernetes deployment.
 Clone the repository to a stable directory on your system.
 You will use your cloned repository for both your initial deployment and for deploying future Software Risk Manager software upgrades.

 ```
 $ git clone https://github.com/synopsys-sig/srm-k8s